SailNav. Search

 — (every ≤ 2 min) Power-driven vessel making way (underway).

-— • • (every ≤ 2 min) Vessel not under power making way (sailing), or fishing, or restricted in ability to maneuver, or not under command, or towing.
+— • • (every ≤ 2 min) Vessel not power-driven making way (sail), fishing, restricted maneuver, not under command, or towing.

-— • • • (every ≤ 2 min) Towed vessel with crew on board (if possible), after the tug's signal.
+— • • • (every ≤ 2 min) Vessel towed with crew on board (if possible), following the tug's signal.

 ••••• (extra bell) Pilot vessel on duty: may add ••••• in addition to the above signals.

-3 bell strokes + 5s + 3 bell strokes Aground: before and after the rapid 5s bell, give three distinct strokes.
+Bell 3 strikes + 5 s + 3 strikes Aground: before and after the 5 s rapid bell ring, give three distinct strokes.

-— (in addition to bell) At anchor (optional): one prolonged blast to warn approaching vessels.
+— (in addition to bell) Anchored (optional): one prolonged blast to warn approaching vessels.

-Note: The overtaking signals in a channel (— — • / — — • • / response — • — •) apply according to Rule 34(c) of the International Regulations.
+Note: overtaking in a channel signals (— — • / — — • • / response — • — •) apply according to Rule 34(c) of International Regulations.
 Local variations may exist in inland waterways.

 Flags on Board (ICS + Etiquette)

-In addition to the flags of the International Code of Signals (ICS) for messages —see table A–Z and 0–9—, boats use flags of nationality, courtesy, and club/owner with internationally standardized locations and sizes.
+In addition to the International Code of Signals (ICS) flags for messages —see table A–Z and 0–9—, vessels use national, courtesy, and club/owner flags with internationally standardized positions and sizes.

 • National Ensign: at the stern (stern staff).
-This is the vessel's primary flag.
+It is the ship's primary flag.

-• Courtesy Flag: of the host country, on the starboard spreader of the mast.
+• Courtesy Flag: of the country being visited, at the starboard spreader of the mast.

-• Club Burgee: at the masthead (if length and instrumentation permit) or on the port spreader.
+• Club Burgee: at the masthead (if length and instrumentation allow) or at the port spreader.

-• "Q" Flag (yellow): when entering a country before customs clearance, on the starboard spreader until formalities are completed.
+• “Q” Flag (yellow): upon entering a country before customs clearance, at the starboard spreader until formalities are completed.

-On vessels without a mast (motorboats), the ensign is at the stern, and others on an auxiliary staff according to the boat's layout.
+On motorboats without a mast, the ensign at the stern and others on an auxiliary staff according to vessel layout.

-• Burgee/Club Flag: small size, triangular/rectangular depending on the club's design.
+• Burgee/Club: small size, triangular/rectangular depending on club design.

-If in doubt, use the rule of thumb: the ensign should be visible and proportional without "dragging".
+When in doubt, use the rule of thumb: the ensign should be visible and proportionate without “dragging”.

 Flag Meaning

-A (Alfa) A (Alfa): I have a diver down; keep well clear at slow speed.
+A (Alpha) A (Alpha): I have a diver down; keep well clear at slow speed.

-B (Bravo) B (Bravo): I am taking in, or discharging, or carrying dangerous goods.
+B (Bravo) B (Bravo): I am taking in, or discharging, or carrying dangerous goods (explosives).

 C (Charlie) C (Charlie): Yes / Affirmative.